Faculty/Resident Development Initiatives Grant (FRDIG)

 • Persons holding a current faculty (academic or clinical) appointment in the Faculty of Medicine, UBC

-• Postgraduate residents with a faculty co-developer or co-investigator.
-Residents must ensure they:
+• Residents must ensure they:

 • have a faculty co-developer or co-investigator listed on the application, and